dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Akka Http Health Check Server

-Another option is that we can integrate healthcheck into our existed akka-http application.
+Another option is that we can integrate health check into our existed akka-http application.

 ```scala
 val healthCheckRoute: Route = (get & path("healthcheck")) { ctx =>